- Acoustic Comfort

-- Determining building structural grids and floor-to-floor heights that allow for flexibility in internal layouts
+- Analyzing the building structural concept, i.e. structural grid, dimensions, and floor-to-floor heights that allow for flexibility in internal layouts

-Adopting an integrated design approach and quality assurance processes that extend through all of the phases of design and construction of a project, from pre-design through owner occupancy and operation to disposal, with checks at each stage of the process will help ensure validation of decisions to meet the owner's program and design requirements.
-Buildings that are more functionally successful also create more inspiring safe and productive environments that enhance work and/or livability.
+Adopting an integrated design approach and quality assurance processes that extend through all of the phases of design and construction of a project, from pre-design through owner occupancy and operation, with checks at each stage of the process will help ensure validation of decisions to meet the owner's program and design requirements.
+Buildings that are more functionally successful also create more inspiring, safe, and productive environments that enhance work and/or livability.